-- Chapter 2 presents an overview of the TOE, its security features and its life cycle. - Chapter 3 defines the conformance claims applicable to this Protection Profile. - Chapter 4 introduces general Java Card System security concerns, called "security aspects". - Chapter 5 presents the assets of the JCS, the links between users and subjects, the relevant threats, the organisational security policies, and the assumptions. - Chapter 6 describes the TOE security objectives, the security objectives for the operational environment and the security objectives rationale. - Chapter 7 defines the TOE security functional and assurance requirements, the security requirements rationales, the dependencies analysis and the rationales for assurance requirements. - Appendix 1 defines the Java Card System Open 2.1.1 Configuration, compliant with Java Card specification version 2.1.1.
-No conformance can be claimed to the Open
+- Chapter 2 presents an overview of the TOE, its security features and its life cycle. - Chapter 3 defines the conformance claims applicable to this Protection Profile. - Chapter 4 introduces general Java Card System security concerns, called "security aspects". - Chapter 5 presents the assets of the JCS, the links between users and subjects, the relevant threats, the organisational security policies, and the assumptions. - Chapter 6 describes the TOE security objectives, the security objectives for the operational environment and the security objectives rationale. - Chapter 7 defines the TOE security functional and assurance requirements, the security requirements rationales, the dependencies analysis and the rationales for assurance requirements. - Appendix 1 contains a glossary of technical terms used in the document.